 We’ve all been there: 16 years old and expected to make a decision on what direction to take your career in.
-This is a lot of pressure and there is no way to predict what you might or might not enjoy.
+That's a lot of pressure, and there is no way to predict what you might or might not enjoy.

 Employers recognise that apprentices can bring a great amount of enthusiasm, skill and loyalty to a role within their company.

-First, sit down and have a think about what you’re good at, (before you say anything, everyone is good at something) and what interests you.
+First, sit down and have a think about what you’re good at and what interests you.
 There really is an apprenticeship to suit every skill.
-So don’t worry too much if you have no idea, take a look at some different areas that might interest you or someone close to you and give us a call so we can give you a hand.

-Okay, so you secure an apprenticeship and you’re wondering where it might lead to.
+Okay, so you’re wondering where it an apprenticeship might lead to.
 A whopping 90% of apprentices find a job within the field they are interested in very quickly after finishing an apprenticeship.

-Best part about it, you don’t have to pay a penny!
+The best part about apprenticeships?
+You don’t have to pay a penny!
 Not at any age.
-Organisations are given a levy to fund apprentices.
+Large organisations are given a levy to fund apprentices and the government funds them for smaller organisations.
 So there is no extra cost on your behalf.
 All that you earn is for you to keep after tax (if applicable).

 Just like everyone else in the workplace, you will receive holiday pay and bank holidays, it’s all in the contract and every part of having a real job because it is a real job!